GarvitSingh05/Java-Package-DSA/README.md

   * serialize() : Serializes the binary search tree into a string representation.

   * deserialize() : Deserializes a string representation of a binary search tree to reconstruct the tree structure.

-### How to Utilise This Package Effectively :key:

-1. Download all the package files.
-2. Store them in a directory.
-3. Use import statment in your Java program.
-4. For example - import dsa.dataStructures.BinaryTree.*